Sharpe

 Impacts:

-School and Business Closures: Springfield Schools are currently closed to students and are being utilized as the primary evacuation center for displaced residents.
+School and Business Closures: Springfield Schools were temporarily closed to serve as an evacuation center but have since resumed normal operations.

 Safety Concerns:

-Burn Bans: Due to the extreme fire danger, strict fire restrictions and burn bans are in effect across the region.
-All outdoor burning is prohibited.
+Burn Bans: Due to ongoing severe drought conditions, local fire restrictions and burn bans remain in effect across southeastern Colorado.

 Ongoing Outlook